 This pup can get large, and males are typically over 100 pounds.
 This is not a great dog for first time owners, as they can be headstrong and a challenge to train.
 Grooming requirements are high, so be prepared brush them on a daily basis.

 Standard poodles are one of the first dogs many people think of when thinking of a pup with an all-white coat!
-Standard poodles are one of the top dog breeds in the United States, ranked at 7 out of 10 by the AKC.
+Poodles are one of the top dog breeds in the United States, ranked at 7 out of 10 by the AKC.
 Poodles are great for first-time owners, as they are one of the most obedient and intelligent breeds.

 They are friendly with strangers and other family pets if socialized from puppyhood.
 They are also one of the most popular purebreds to combine with other breeds in the “designer dog” phenomenon that’s taken off in the last decade.
 Poodles will require regular grooming to keep shedding down.